How To Embroider Flowers

 - Chain Stitch

 This makes for a great filler stitch for flower petals.
-I like using it to cover large areas.

 These are great for little flower buds, to fill in the center of flowers, and to fit into small spaces where you’d like to add some more color.